CharlesGrimont/angular-progress-bar/README.md

 ### Color degraded way ###

-By this way, progress property will be the value show in the progress bar, but color-degraded property must be bined ton an object.
+By this way, progress property will be the value shown in the progress bar, but color-degraded property must be bined ton an object.

 This object, must containes a key value made be a string that represent a percent, and the value must be an hexadecimal color